PAIDiPaidThis.com

 • Cost depends entirely on the cause, from a cheap course of rest and pain relief to major joint surgery.

-• Investigation comes first: a consultation, a hands-on exam and usually x-rays to see what is going on inside the joint.
+• Investigation comes first: a consultation, a hands-on exam and usually x-rays to see what is going on inside the joint, and that step has its own price before any treatment is agreed.

 • A torn cruciate ligament is one of the most common serious causes, and cruciate ligament surgery can run up to around £5,000.